-RADIESSE® and RADIESSE® (+) are FDA approved dermal fillers that are used to treat signs of aging, and smoothing moderate to severe facial fine lines, wrinkles, and folds, such as nasolabial folds (the creases that extend from the corner of your nose to the corner of your mouth).
+RADIESSE® and RADIESSE® (+) are FDA-approved dermal fillers that are used to treat signs of aging, and smoothing moderate to severe facial fine lines, wrinkles, and folds, such as nasolabial folds (the creases that extend from the corner of your nose to the corner of your mouth).
 RADIESSE® injections stimulate your body’s natural collagen, filling facial wrinkles and folds.
 RADIESSE® can be used for wrinkles near the mouth, but should not be used for lip augmentation.
-RADIESSE® is also used for correcting volume loss in the back of the hands.
+RADIESSE® is also used to restore lost volume in the back of the hands.
 A numbing cream is used to prevent the treatment from being unnecessarily uncomfortable.

 RADIESSE® and RADIESSE® (+) IMPORTANT SAFETY INFORMATION

 Who should not use RADIESSE® or RADIESSE® (+)?

 You should not use RADIESSE® or RADIESSE® (+) if you have an allergy to any component of the product if you have a history of severe allergies, if you have a bleeding disorder, or if you are pregnant or breastfeeding.
 You should not use RADIESSE® (+) if you have an allergy to lidocaine or medicines like it.

 What is the most important information I should know about RADIESSE® and RADIESSE® (+)?